top of page

 Senior with Mask

-Bereavement: I support clients process grief-related reactions after someone dies
+Bereavement: I support clients process grief-related reactions after someone dies.
+I also offer support for those going through pre-bereavement, in anticipation of the death of someone.

 Loss: I help clients process feelings after major loss other than death.
 Life-changing events like redundancy, illness, or a relationship breakdown can trigger feelings such as fear, panic and worthlessness.